mbailey1983/lifespring-bristol/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Welcome to LifeSpring Bristol
-image: /img/cascade-environment-flow-1000560.jpg
+heroBanner:
-heading: Great coffee with a conscience
+  image: /img/main-header.jpg
-subheading: Support sustainable farming while enjoying a cup
+  heading: Welcome to LifeSpring Church Bristol
 mainpitch:
-  title: Why Kaldi
+  title: Awakening.
+Refreshing.
+Community.
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans